karishmapremnath4/karishmapremnath4/README.md

 The through-line: a control system isn't finished when it compiles.
-It's finished when someone has tried to make it fail and written down what happened — which is why most projects below end in a test count, not a demo.
+It's finished when someone has tried to make it fail and written down what happened — which is why every project below ends in a test count, not a demo.

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/karishma-premnath)
 [![IEEE](https://img.shields.io/badge/-IEEE_Xplore-00629B?style=flat-square&logo=ieee&logoColor=white)](https://ieeexplore.ieee.org/document/11545113)